 This post may include affiliate links; see our disclosure policy.

 The Sidecar is a classic cocktail invented in 1918.
-The most common origin story is that it was named after an American army captain stationed in Paris in World War I who rode around in a motorcycle sidecar.
+The most common origin story is that it was named after an American army captain stationed in Paris during World War I who rode around in a motorcycle sidecar.
 The iconic Harry’s New York Bar in Paris takes credit for the invention of the drink.

 - 2 oz Hennessy Cognac

-- 1 oz orange liqueur (Cointreau, triple sec or Grand Marnier)
+- 1 oz orange liqueur (Cointreau, triple sec, or Grand Marnier)

 - 1 oz lemon juice